Northern double-collared sunbird: Classification

 Most taxonomic authorities currently recognize two subspecies: Cinnyris reichenowi reichenowi of Eastern Africa and C. r. preussi of the Cameroon highlands, Adamawa Plateau, Mt.
 Cameroon, and Bioko.
 Three other populations have also been described within the species and later synonymized: C. r. kikuyuensis of the Kenyan highlands, now widely regarded as a synonym of C. r. reichenowi; C. r. genderuensis from Genderu mountain on the Adamawa Plateau, often considered a synonym of C. r. preussi; and C. r. parvirostris from Bioko, considered a synonym of C. r. preussi.

 Given the range of variation exhibited across the species' range, subspecific distributions for the aforementioned populations were often uncertain.
 For example, C. r. preussi was originally believed to be restricted to Mt.
 Cameroon and adjacent regions, with interior parts of Cameroon being home to C. r. genderuensis.
 A recent re-assessment of populations found evidence for the recognition of three subspecies: rift sunbird C. r. reichenowi encompassing all East African populations; volcano sunbird C. r. preussi, found on Bioko, Mt.
 Cameroon, and the Cameroonian Highlands; and Genderu sunbird C. r. genderuensis, found in the xeric interior Adamawa Plateau of Cameroon, Central African Republic, and probably Nigeria.

 Cinnyris reichenowi vs. Nectarinia preussi

-Northern double-collared sunbird was originally described as Cinnyris reichenowi from Eastern Africa, but this species was formerly been subsumed within greater Nectarinia along with the majority of African sunbirds, in which case it is referred to as Nectarinia preussi.
+Northern double-collared sunbird was originally described as Cinnyris reichenowi from Eastern Africa, but this species was formerly subsumed within greater Nectarinia along with the majority of African sunbirds, in which case it is referred to as Nectarinia preussi.
 This shift is due to the fact that golden-winged sunbird Drepanorhynchus reichenowi has taxonomic priority when also included in Nectarinia.
 This nomenclature shift has caused confusion between northern double-collared sunbirds and golden-winged sunbirds.
 Furthermore, due to this nomenclature conflict, eastern populations are sometimes referred to as Nectarinia preussi kikuyuensis due to the unavailability of reichenowi within the genus Nectarinia, and the availability of the synonym kikuyuensis.